xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I18.png" width=600>

-	3. Now scroll to the top of the buffer, we know where the top of the buffer is since it is where the first `A` or Hex value `41` will be located.
+	3. Scroll to the top of the buffer, we know where the top of the buffer is since it is where the first `A` or Hex value `41` will be located.

 		<img src="Images/I21.png" width=600>

-	4. Now right click the address we jumped to, and select Assemble creating the `JMP <Address>` command, where `<Address>` is replaced with the starting address of our buffer.
+	4. Right click the address we had jumped to, and select Assemble creating the `JMP <Address>` command, where `<Address>` is replaced with the starting address of our buffer.

 		* Select Assemble